tkntjsdw/fast-dna/docs/contributing/standards.md

 ## Accessibility

-Acknowledge accessibility from the start of each new feature in collaboration with the legal and accessibility.
+Accessibility is acknowledged from the start of each new feature in collaboration with the legal and accessibility teams.
 As a system for the building of websites and applications, we ensure you have the tools to create accessible user experiences.

 ### Animation